TABLE OF CONTENTS

 Your marketing plan acts as your roadmap, clearly identifying the plan of action for your marketing efforts.
 Your marketing strategy, on the other hand, describes the overarching reason for how your marketing efforts will help you achieve your goals.

-And remember, to be successful and generate results, you must ensure that your team is executing a plan that backs up your strategy.
+To be successful and generate a marketing ROI, you must ensure that your team is executing a plan that backs up your strategy.

 Understanding the current state of your digital presence can identify what you really need from a marketing strategy.
-Our free 20-minute assessment will show you how you're ranking against your competitors, opportunities for improvement, and more.
+A free 20-minute consultation with LAIRE CEO and Co-Founder, Todd Laire, will show you how you're ranking against your competitors, opportunities for improvement, and more.